Surf Fishing for Striped Bass in Connecticut: A Complete Technique Guide

 Jetties and breakwaters: Jetties create current, hold mussels and crabs, and provide edge structure that stripers patrol.
 Fish the tip on an outgoing tide when current is moving off the end of the structure.
 Fish the sides on a flooding tide when bait is being swept along the rocks.

-**Creek mouths and inlets:** Anywhere water is draining from salt marshes on an outgoing tide concentrates baitfish and draws stripers.
+Creek mouths and inlets: Anywhere water drains from salt marshes on an outgoing tide concentrates baitfish and draws stripers.
 The mouth of any CT tidal creek at low outgoing tide is worth exploring.

-**Night fishing:** Large stripers are far more accessible from shore at night than during the day.
-Daytime surf fishing catches smaller fish; the bulls that stay in deep water during daylight hours slide into the shallows after dark.
-Dawn (the hour before and after sunrise) and dusk are the most productive windows.
+Night fishing: Large stripers are far more accessible from shore at night than during the day.
+Daytime surf fishing tends to catch smaller fish; bigger fish that hold in deep water during daylight often slide into the shallows after dark.
+Dawn (the hour before and after sunrise) and dusk are typically the most productive windows.
 Night fishing in the dark is effective but requires knowing your spot well before dark.

 Timing: Tides and Seasons

-The specific best tide varies by location.
+The specific best tide varies by spot.
 A point that holds current on an outgoing tide may be dead on the incoming.
 Learn your spots during different tidal stages and keep notes.

 Seasons in Connecticut: